aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/export-to-html5/_index.md

 Comments in PowerPoint are a tool that allows users to leave notes or feedback on presentation slides.
 They are especially useful in collaborative projects, where multiple people can add their suggestions or remarks to specific slide elements without altering the main content.
 Each comment shows the author's name, making it easy to track who left the remark.

-Let's say we have the following presentation.
+Let's say we have the following PowerPoint presentation saved in the "sample.pptx" file.

 ![Two comments on the presentation slide](two_comments_pptx.png)